February 5, 2009 - WASHINGTON, D.C. - ***CLICK HERE to see how senators voted***

 Today, U.S. Senator Jim DeMint (R-South Carolina) made the following statement after Democrats voted 43-54 against his amendment to strike language from the economic stimulus bill that discriminates against students of faith.
 Senator DeMint’s amendment would have eliminated a provision that bans any university or college receiving funds to renovate buildings, from allowing “sectarian instruction” or “religious worship” within the facility.
 This would in effect bar use of campus buildings for groups like the Fellowship of Christian Athletes, Campus Crusade for Christ, Catholic Student Ministries, Hillel, and other religious organizations.

-“This is a direct attack on students of faith, and I’m outraged Democrats are using an economic stimulus bill to promote discrimination,”
+“This is a direct attack on students of faith, and I’m outraged Democrats are using an economic stimulus bill to promote discrimination,”said Senator DeMint.

 (2) PROHIBITED USES OF FUNDS.—No funds awarded under this section may be used for— (C) modernization, renovation, or repair of facilities— (i) used for sectarian instruction, religious worship, or a school or department of divinity; or (ii) in which a substantial portion of the functions of the facilities are subsumed in a religious mission; or construction of new facilities.